usmtcore/USMT/README.md

 USMT integrates seamlessly with deployment frameworks such as Microsoft Deployment Toolkit (MDT), Configuration Manager (SCCM), and task sequence–based workflows.
 It supports offline and online migrations, hard-link scenarios to reduce disk usage, and encrypted migration stores to protect sensitive user data.
 Logging, verbosity levels, and return codes are designed to support troubleshooting and automation at scale.

-Optimized for speed and automation, USMT supports administrators and system engineers performing large-scale endpoint migrations.
-Proper implementation ensures predictable, repeatable results, reduces user downtime, and preserves the consistency of user environments during Windows transitions.
+Built for performance and scripting, USMT is well suited for IT administrators and deployment specialists managing large-scale migrations.
+With proper configuration, it enables reliable, repeatable transfers while minimizing disruption to users and preserving their Windows environments